Boundary between the crust and the mantle

-The Earths mantle lies beneath the crust.
-The boundary between the crust and the mantle was discovered by Andre Mohorovicic, a Croation seismologist.
+The Earth's mantle lies beneath the crust.
+The boundary between the crust and the mantle was discovered by Andre Mohorovicic, a Croatian seismologist.
 The boundary is deeper under the continents that it is under the ocean floors.
 Mohorovicic discovered the Mohorovicic Discontinuity (Moho boundary) when he looked at the speed earthquake waves travel inside the body of the Earth.

 Major layers inside the Earth, USGS

-At the Moho boundary between the Earths mantle and the crust the density of the rock changes from 2.9 grams per cubic centimeter to 3.4 grams per cubic centimeter.
-This increase in density increases the speed that p waves travel through the body of the earth.
+At the Moho boundary between the Earth's mantle and the crust the density of the rock changes from 2.9 grams per cubic centimeter to 3.4 grams per cubic centimeter.
+The increase in density causes an increase in the speed that p waves travel through the body of the earth.
 The waves are also slightly deflected by the change in density of the rocks at the boundary.

 Mantle and crustal rocks

 Mantle and crustal rocks have different mineral compositions.
 Typical rocks found in the mantle have more magnesium and iron than crustal rocks.
 Peridotite is the dominant rock of the upper mantle.